nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 ---------------------

 Another useful new feature is editable email templates.
-Now you can edit ownCloud's email templates on your Admin page.
+Now you can edit Nextcloud's email templates on your Admin page.
 These are your available
 templates:

 * Sharing email (HTML) -- HTML version of emails notifying users of new file